sumaiyachowdhurycse25/Multiple-Disease-Prediction/README.md

   <div align="center">
   <h2>Project Description</h2>
-  <p> This project focused on considering type, location of the tumor and grade of the tumor for brain tumor detection.
-A convolutional neural network model have been implemented on Magnetic Resonance Imaging.
-The four classifications are Meningioma, Glioma, No Tumor and Pituitary.</p>
+  <p> This project focused on diagnosing different diseases and identifying the
+risk factors and causes.
+The aim is to make a cost-friendly system with higher accuracy which considers all the symptoms of the diseases that are important.
+In this project, the diseases are Stroke, Heart disease, Parkinson, Diabetes, Breast Cancer, Thyroid, Chronic Kidney disease and Brain Tumor.
+7 machine learning algorithms have been implemented to build models with higher accuracy</p>
   </div>
 <div align="center">
   <h2>Model Building</h2>